 How does it feel to arrive in Santiago?

 Mónica: Very good!
 I felt very grateful.
-But in fact the best part of the journey, for me, is the way.
+In fact the best part of the journey, for me, is the way.
 Not the arrival.
 I confess that I already miss it!